Randy Gradishar: NFL legacy

 Mike Giddings of Proscout, Inc., added that "Gradishar could cover the "Y" flat on a weakside linebacker blitzed.
 In recent times only Gradishar and Lambert could do that".
 Additionally, coach Joe Collier would have a unique coverage on a strong-side blitz in which Gradishar, the right inside linebacker would be responsible to cover the tight end, man-to-man, on any "up" route in the "seam", which would be on the opposite side of the formation.
 To do so he would have to take the exact angle to get proper depth while going across the field and an angle, according to Giddings, Gradishar "could, and did".

 In January 2008, he was voted by a panel of former NFL players and coaches to Pro Football Weekly's All-Time 3-4 defensive team along with Harry Carson, Lawrence Taylor, Andre Tippett, Howie Long, Lee Roy Selmon, and Curley Culp.

 Gradishar retired after the 1983 season, finishing his career with the NFL record for most tackles all time with 2,049, and 20 interceptions, which he returned for 335 yards and three touchdowns.
 He also recovered 13 fumbles, returning them for 72 yards and one touchdown.
 He also recorded 20 sacks according to Bronco team records.

-Since his retirement, he has been nominated for the Pro Football Hall of Fame several times, but has yet to be enshrined.
+After his retirement, Gradishar was nominated for the Pro Football Hall of Fame multiple times, was not enshrined until 2024.
 He was among the 15 finalists in 2003 and 2008, and made the top 25 list in 2005 and 2007.
-The closest he came to induction was the day before the 2003 Super Bowl, when he made it to list of final ten.
+The closest he came to induction prior to 2024 was the day before the 2003 Super Bowl, when he made it to list of final ten.
+In August 2023, Gradishar, along with Art Powell and Steve McMichael, was selected as a senior finalist to the Hall of Fame's Class of 2024.
+On February 8, 2024, Gradishar was officially selected for induction, becoming the first member of the 1977 Denver Broncos to be selected to the Hall of Fame.